Baby formula shortage impacting Quad-Cities families. What you need to know

 "This will ensure that all Iowans are able to access what they need, given the limited supply we are seeing nationwide," according to a news release.

-As of Friday, stores like Target, Walmart, Walgreens and HyVee on both sides of the Quad-Cities had some formula available, but plenty of empty shelves.
+As of Friday, stores like Target, Walmart, Walgreens and Hy-Vee on both sides of the Mississippi River had some formula available but plenty of empty shelves.
 Most stores were limiting how much formula customers can purchase.

 Felicia Shaw, 25, and her 10-month old daughter spent part of Friday afternoon inside Target on Elmore Avenue in Davenport searching for the formula they use.